edmundmk/kenaf/doc/BytecodeReference.md

     AB  [        b |        a |        r |   BITXOR ]   BITXOR r, a, b
     AB  [        b |        a |        r |    BITOR ]   BITOR r, a, b

-Performs a 32-bit bitwise operands on the numbers in registers `a` and `b`, and writes the result to register `r`.
-If either operand is not a number, throws `type_error`.
+Performs a 32-bit bitwise operation on the numbers in registers `a` and `b`, and writes the result to register `r`.
+If either operand is not a number, throws a type error.

 The operations are:

+  * `BITNOT` performs bitwise not.
+Has only a single operand.
   * `LSHIFT` performs a left shift.
   * `RSHIFT` performs a logical right shift.
   * `ASHIFT` preforms an arithmetic right shift.